 Origins of the Tooth Fairy

 According to Visa’s 2015 Tooth Fairy Survey, American children receive an average of $3.19 per lost tooth from the Tooth Fairy.
-Times certainly have changed from when we were losing teeth!
+Times certainly have changed since your parents were losing teeth!
 Who is this Tooth Fairy anyways?
 If you think about it, putting your tooth under your pillow and getting money for it is quite a funny tradition.
 So where did this tradition start?
 We asked the same questions and came up with this.

 Around the World